All posts tagged: amazon

 SvD Näringsliv

 This analysis was first published in SvD Näringsliv, in Swedish, on October 29th, 2020.
+This piece was translated from Swedish by Claude.
+Some phrasing may differ from a human translation.
 Unintentionally funny translations and poorly rounded prices.
 But those who base their conclusions on linguistic details have not only misunderstood what type of creature that has landed among the Swedish e-commerce players.
 They have also underestimated Amazon.
 “Men’s luggage compartment” instead of boxer shorts.
-“Waist lamp” instead of panties.
-Prices stated to the exact penny, and also, not necessarily lower prices […]
+“Waist […]

 The Telco Identity Loop: What Disney+ does for Verizon